KristiansGo/SoftwareDeveloperKit/readme.md

 ### Security

 Password Hashing is added to project to save hashed passwords in database.
 Access countrol is working meaning that only specific user can access /admin routes.
-This scenario this feature is provided for user with email : kristiansgo@inbox.lv password: admin123
+This scenario this feature will be available for user that will be created with username = admin, all other users with any other username will not be able to access admin routes.

 ### Key Modules and Functions: